 Spark can set a default location for users based on the information in the demographic file from your HR system (city, province/state, country).
 If a search location is not specified, but address information is used to populate a user's contact details, search will use that address information to set the location.
 If neither are specified, search will use your site's instance country for a default location.

 How can I change my search location?

-You can change your search location by clicking the location button on the browse or results page and following the prompts.
-You can also set your default search location manually from your profile.
+You can change your search location by using the location filters on the browse or search results page.
+You can also set your default search location manually from your profile under Settings.

 Filters and display

 When you perform a search, you'll sometimes receive results that are associated with specific skills, interests and characteristic tags.
 If one or more tags are returned, the filter button will appear and you can use it to narrow down your search.
 If no skills, interests or characteristics are returned for a given search, the filter button will not appear.